• [email protected]

 • Maximum Altitude5045m/16552ft

 The final journey to the summit takes place early in the morning waking up around 2.
-Then after breakfast and climbing gear suit on, the walk goes along the southeast ridge of Mera peak which is a gradual climb for an hour.
+Then after breakfast and climbing gear suit on, the walk goes along the southeast ridge of Mera Peak which is a gradual climb for an hour.
 Then the climb gradually gets steeper and finally takes you to the summit from the east-north ridge of the peak.

-The top of the Mera peak rewards you with a breathtaking view of the 4 highest mountains on earth such as Everest, Kanchenjunga, Lhotse, and Makalu along with several other mountains around the region.
+The top of the Mera Peak rewards you with a breathtaking view of the 4 highest mountains on earth such as Everest, Kanchenjunga, Lhotse, and Makalu along with several other mountains around the region.

-Day 13:Hike to Kothe
+Day 12:Hike to Kothe

 • Accommodation Tea-House